RUGSoftEng/2017-Hestia-Server/source/plugins/README.md

 ### deviceConfig
 The `deviceConfig` file contains all the static information needed in the plugin.
 As it is rather self-explanatory we have added a example below.
-Every organization has its own entry into the file.
+Every collection has its own entry into the file.
-In the example the only organization is "Mock", it has one plugin called "Lock".
+In the example the only collection is "Mock", it has one plugin called "Lock".
 The following fields are mandatory for each implementation of the `Device` class: "module", "class", "type".
 For both `Device` and`Activator` all fields shown below are mandatory.
 It is not required to have any information in the "required_info" but the field has to be there.